 In additon to LEDs, you can also control devices such as motors, Meccanoid servos, stepper motors, relays and solenoids using MECControl — find out more about these on the MECControl website in the Help section.

-In order to help those new to electronics I decided to create a range electronic components for use with MECControl.
+In order to help those new to electronics I created a range electronic components for use with MECControl.

-Each one comes pre-wired with leads so that it can be used right away by plugging it into an Arduino/Genuino Uno or Mega — with no soldering required!
+Each one came pre-wired with leads so that it could be used right away by plugging it into an Arduino/Genuino Uno or Mega — with no soldering required!

-To help those who are starting from nothing I created the MECControl Starter Pack which contains a selection of these components and a copy of the MECControl software.
+To help those who are starting from nothing I created a MECControl Starter Pack which contained a selection of these components and a copy of the MECControl software.

 The MECControl website is partly built upon my own Content Management System (CMS), and utilises several of its features to provide an online shop and news feed: